myuart/mapbox-gl-native/platform/android/README.md

 [![Circle CI build status](https://circleci.com/gh/mapbox/mapbox-gl-native.svg?style=shield)](https://circleci.com/gh/mapbox/workflows/mapbox-gl-native/tree/master)

-A library based on [Mapbox GL Native](../../README.md) for embedding interactive map views with scalable, customizable vector maps into Java applications on Android devices.
+A library based on [Mapbox GL Native](../../README.md) for embedding interactive map views with scalable, customizable vector maps onto Android devices.

 ## Getting Started

 Alright.
 So, actually, you may be in the wrong place.
 From here on in, this README is going to be for people who are interested in working on and improving on Mapbox GL Native for Android.